UN Chief Urges Countries To Reverse UNRWAs Palestinian Funding Suspension - UrduPoint

 -

-Pakistan wins the “Best In-Show" award at New York's Travel & Adventure Show37 minutes ago
+Pakistan wins the “Best In-Show" award at New York's Travel & Adventure Show9 minutes ago

 -